Vítor Pereira regrets “heavy defeat” and says that Corinthians’ rope broke | Corinthians

 Game review and Giovane

 – In the beginning, when we started to have more ball, we took it in the transition.
 We tried to press, but they got out of the pressure.
-We took the third one when we were being more protagonists, trying to go 2 to 1, but we took it in a quality transition.
+We took the third when we were being more protagonists, trying to 2-1, but we took it in a quality transition.
 The fourth was already a goal that was almost offered, it was our demerit, we couldn’t lose the ball there.
 In this context, I think he played a good game.

 – We have injured people, injured people, the options are decreasing, decreasing, and accumulating in an absurd calendar.
 Who walks with all the competitions?
 It’s an absurd thing.
 I didn’t think it was possible, but in this country it is possible.
 Whoever disputes them all starts to have problems.
 Injuries are starting to appear on players we didn’t think about before, like Du Queiroz.
 He has to play every three days, non-stop, so he gets injured.
 There would come a day like today, when we needed to have fresh players to put pressure on, to have the ball, but we don’t.